SherG/sherrieg/content/blog/hyundai-purge-valve-replaced-not-working.md

 This 'diagnosis' led to a humorous conversation where the young mechanic informed me that he had a $10,000 computer so his diagnosis had to be right.
 To which I admitted that I only had a $23 car computer from Amazon, but wondered how an airbag problem could cause a stall upon fillup.
 Also the code itself indicated an evap system problem.

+I suggested maybe a valve needed to be replaced.
 He eventually decided the purge valve was the issue and replaced it.
 That worked on the first fill-up, but the problem immediately returned, along with the check engine light.

 Returned to Garage #1.
 They said they didn't know what the problem was.
 I suggested new spark plugs + a gas cap.
 Couldn't hurt, and it'd been a while since the plugs were replaced.
 This did not work either.